LuisOlivaresJ/VQA_FOR_BREAST_IMRT/README.md

 # VQA_FOR_BREAST_IMRT

-This is a self-learning proyect to study how approachable is the AI implementation in radiotherapy using python.
+This is a self-learning proyect to learn how approachable is the AI implementation in radiotherapy using python.
 To do that, I will use machine learning for patient specific QA gamma index prediction (virtual QA) for breast IMRT treatments.

 ## STARTING POINT AND READING MATERIALS